 I pledge to seek my doctor's advice, even for reoccurring conditions.

-The future of antibiotics is in our hands.
-Residents of Leeds can make a real difference by raising awareness of antibiotics resistance in order to keep antibiotics working.
+Residents of Leeds can make a real difference by raising awareness of antibiotic resistance to help keep them working for future generations.

-I pledge to spread the word about antibiotics resistance.
+I pledge to spread the word about antibiotic resistance.